-Along with being prescribed to treat panic disorders, anxiety and seizures, Klonopin is also used when people are detoxing from alcohol as it can help some of the symptoms from alcohol withdrawal, especially seizures.
-There are legitimate medical uses for Klonopin.
-However, Klonopin addiction is a very real issue that should not be underestimated.
+Klonopin is FDA-approved to treat seizures, panic disorders, catatonia and agitation.
+Klonopin is also used when people are detoxing from alcohol, as it can help some of the symptoms of alcohol withdrawal.

 Is Klonopin Addictive?